Part III: Additional package install in Windows Subsystem for Linux (WSL)

 sudo bash -c 'echo "ssh-rsa AAAAB3NzaC1yc2EAAAABJQAAAQEAl8hZ0nZRDeFGflhmtuKFCCkxif58z11L+21daz3pglyVg7IZF5HiDBtyNj6Y9wNFef013cOgim5rjRz5D+sco+9zXwxaurM6/cRnffDNiC9bsfMPnAv63AZ7qu8Locb9PC41JH0gDkXuLzuXlKoge2Mjuoe4Ux3SuIdcz9V++P+OJ55QtAcDMC5nQLKiUA1wTiTwEoOmfhw3vlTA083UHk52LCQQ6CufvpjeEFgZbHhDPdY7HgX6jT9XnwpqqlbUvr0dpfOwr8ujxm4xA7gxyBvEx/SlcNchXmExfTOq+eW05ah6uIDdoMywL1/M2qb/sbDgd4KumoqPg7agOYLUBQ== rsa-key-20200110" >> /home/john/.ssh/authorized_keys'

-SSH-Agent Setup
+SSH-Agent Setup Overview

 You’ve generated your key-pair, but you haven’t setup an SSH Agent that manages your keys and is used for authentication.